This article has been updated from a previous version.

-With even greater coverage than a dripless spray, drip oil spray involves using a fine mist of lightweight oil.
-Compressed air sprays the oil onto the car, also using drilled holes in strategic places to reach as much of the chassis as possible.
-The oil forms a chemical bond with the metal, displacing any moisture and creating an effective but relatively impermanent shield.
-Drip oil sprays are reapplied annually, as they can wear away throughout regular use.
+Drip oil spray provides even greater coverage than dripless spray.
+It uses a fine mist of lightweight oil, sprayed onto the car with compressed air through strategically drilled holes to reach as much of the chassis (car frame) as possible.
+The oil forms a chemical bond with the metal, displacing any moisture and creating an effective but relatively temporary shield.
+Drip oil sprays need to be reapplied annually, as they can wear away with regular use.

-This controversial method involves no physical barrier and no sprays.
-This sounds promising; however, its effectiveness has yet to be proven through industry research.
-The concept is simple: an electronic module installed on the vehicle’s chassis delivers a constant, low-grade electric current through the metal to inhibit corrosion.
-The model is derived from a method used on the submerged portion of metal bridges, although some experts challenge its potential outside of marine applications.
+This method doesn’t involve physical barriers or sprays.
+The concept is simple: An electronic module installed on the vehicle’s chassis delivers a constant, low-grade electric current through the metal to inhibit corrosion While it sounds promising, its effectiveness outside of marine applications is still somewhat debated by customers and automotive experts, despite being derived from a method used on submerged portions of metal bridges.

 Costs and providers

-The dealer is your most convenient option, but not your only option.
+If you’re looking for rustproofing, the dealership is your most convenient option, but it’s not your only option.
 Third-party companies specialize in various types of rustproofing and may offer better value.
 For spray-type applications on sedans, pricing can start in the low hundreds.
-Electronic rustproofing modules retail in the $150 range, though dealers may charge much more for them.
-It’s always worth calling around to establish a reasonable price before agreeing to anything at the dealership.
+Electronic rustproofing modules retail in the $150 range, though dealers may charge significantly more for them, charging between $500 to $1,000.
+It’s always worth shopping around to find a reasonable price before committing to any service at the dealership.

 Is rustproofing worth it?

-Drivers on leases, or those who plan to sell their cars after only a few years, are unlikely to encounter rust so long as they wash their cars regularly.
-In such cases, the expense of rustproofing is unlikely to create any value until after the vehicle leaves your hands.
+Drivers with leased vehicles, or those planning to sell their cars after only a few years are also unlikely to encounter rust, as long as they maintain regular car washes.
+In such cases, the cost of rustproofing is unlikely to create any value until after the vehicle leaves your hands.

-However, rustproofing will provide real value for long-term ownership, whether you live in cold cities like Calgary and Saskatoon, on the country’s East or West coasts, or in high population centres like Montreal or the Greater Toronto Area.
-Consumer watchdog, Automobile Protection Association suggests that drivers can expect rust after five or six years of ownership.
+However, rustproofing offers tangible benefits for long-term ownership.
+This is true whether you live in colder cities like Calgary and Saskatoon, on Canada’s East or West coasts, or in densely populated areas like Montreal or the Greater Toronto Area.
+The Automobile Protection Association, a Canadian consumer watchdog, suggests that drivers may start to notice rust after five or six years of ownership.

-With traditional financing terms stretching out as long as eight years, buyers may see their cars corroding away long before payments end.
-As with other forms of preventative maintenance, annual rustproofing can pay for itself over the life of a vehicle as long as you’re informed going into the purchase.
-It may not be a bad idea to purchase additional rust protection with savings from your next new car purchase.
+Considering traditional financing terms can stretch as long as eight years, owners may see their cars corroding long before they finish their payments.
+Similar to other forms of preventative maintenance, annual rustproofing can pay for itself over a vehicle’s lifespan as long as you make an informed decision at the time of purchase.
+It might be a wise idea to invest some of the savings from your next new car purchase in additional rust protection.

-Contrary to what you may think, your new vehicle’s comprehensive warranty coverage does not cover your car in the case of rust-related damage.
-Comprehensive coverage normally only applies to losses resulting from incidents other than collisions.
-But do you need additional protection for rust when you’re confident in your car-maintenance abilities?
+Contrary to what you may think, your new vehicle’s comprehensive warranty coverage doesn’t include protection against rust-related damage.
+Comprehensive coverage usually only applies to losses resulting from incidents other than collisions.
+But do you need extra protection against rust if you’re diligent about maintaining your car?

 Don't waste time calling around for auto insurance